larrydodson/UFOs/README.md

 ## Summary

   ### Drawback of the Design
-   **Adding search criteria**:  --  The current method coding being used is relatively ridged, and adding additional and new search criteria as filters, and as columns, could mean rewriting most of the code.
+   **Adding search criteria**:  --  The current method of coding that was used is not too flexible for adding additional and new search criteria as filters, and as columns.
+To add new search filters and a new database would likely need a code refactor or a full rewriting for most of the js code.
 <br>

   ### Recommendations for further development